jhs/recover-couchdb/README.md

 # Building

 1. First make sure all the submodules are checked out.
-   Run `git submodule init && git submodule update` in this directory and also in build-couchdb
+   Run `git submodule update --init` in this directory and also in build-couchdb
 1. cd couchdb/src/couchdb
 1. erlc *.erl